yoandyshyno/git-task/README.md

 ```

 This command copies all the git-task required files to a *.task* directory under your git repository.

+** NOTICE: ** If you run `git task init` in an already git-task enabled project,
+you might lose any modifications you did to the .tasks directory files.
+But
+remember this is a git directory, so you might recover your changes ;).

 Then, run the following command for starting the git-task server (website hosting service):

 ``` bash